-NOTE: The charger is capable of charging AGM, gel, or wet lead-acid cell batteries.
+NOTE: The charger is capable of charging AGM, GEL, or wet lead-acid cell batteries.
 Selection of battery type must be done when ordering the inverter from the factory.
 The battery type may also be set with the NVM Setup Utility or via RV-C CAN.
 Contact the factory for further details on RV-C CAN.
-More information about the NVM Setup Utility is available on page 25.